martinezga/basic-rest-api/README.md

 - Delete a user by id from the API.
 - Verify that the frontend works as expected.

+You can visit the full website and create a fake user clicking [HERE](https://martinezga.github.io/challenge-basic-rest-api/).

 ⌨️ with ❤️ by [martinezga](https://github.com/martinezga) 😊